Western Québec School Board

 Western Québec School Board (WQSB, Commission scolaire Western Québec) is an English-language school district based in Gatineau, Quebec, Canada.
 It was formerly a Protestant school district.
-The chairperson is James Shea, and the director general is Mike Dubeau.
+The chairperson is Wayne Daly, and the director general is George Singfield.

 History

 The WQSB was created by a series of amalgamations of smaller school boards.
 In 1998, when Québec's religious school boards were replaced by linguistic boards, seven English-language schools formerly designated as Roman Catholic were transferred to the WQSB.
 School boards in Québec had been organized along confessional lines, Catholic and Protestant, since before Canadian Confederation.

 Schools

 The board operates the following schools: